Eschatology

 The Resurrection of the Body

-St. Augustine addressed questions about the resurrected body in The City of God: “The bodies of the just, after the resurrection, will need neither any tree to preserve them from dying of disease or the wasting of old age, nor any carnal food to allay the cravings of hunger or of thirst” (Book 22, Chapter 21).
+St. Augustine extensively treated the resurrection in The City of God, explaining that resurrected bodies will possess four qualities: impassibility (inability to suffer), subtlety (spiritual refinement), agility (perfect responsiveness to the soul), and clarity (radiant beauty).
+He writes: “The bodies of the just, after the resurrection, will need neither any tree to preserve them from dying of disease or the wasting of old age, nor any carnal food to allay the cravings of hunger or thirst” (De Civitate Dei XXII, 21).
+St. Thomas Aquinas further developed this doctrine, teaching that the soul reunited with its glorified body experiences a completion of human nature that enhances even the beatific vision (Summa Theologica Supplement, q.
+82).

 The State Diagram of the Soul